 This is opposite extreme from the psychological explanations cited in #9.
 Rather than blaming people’s mental states, people are taken out of the picture altogether.
 For example, the problem is the monetary system, which manipulates economic actors into various forms of destructive behavior.
 Or it is capitalism per se – the economic system itself dictating to reluctant participants.
 All such claims deny human agency, thereby absolving people – particularly the ruling group – from responsibility.

-No, it’s not, for two reasons.
-First, conservatism includes both rational and ecocidal capitalists, and the former are the only possible agents of rapid impact reduction.
-Second, modern conservatism is a mix of two distinct political positions: classical liberalism and traditional conservatism.
-Conservatives who trace their roots to Edmund Burke’s traditional principles – prudence, humility, community, and environmental stewardship – could well support a contractionary economy on this basis.
+No, it’s not.
+Modern conservatism is a mix of two distinct political positions: classical liberalism and traditional conservatism.
+Conservatives who trace their roots to Edmund Burke’s traditional principles – prudence, humility, community, and environmental stewardship – could well support a sustainable economy on this basis.
+For details, see my Political Primer.

 13. If all you have is a hammer …